 - Another problem for Jews was that Canada did not have a refugee policy.
 Essentially, the country did not distinguish between refugees – who clearly would require special considerations, if not the total suspension of the ordinary rules – and regular immigrants.
 Consequently, refugees were required to follow all the regulations that were imposed on ordinary immigrants.
 How could a Jewish refugee from Germany who had been dispossessed of all his worldly possessions show he could support himself in Canada?
 Canada had admitted some groups of refugees in the XIXth century (Hutterites and Mennonites for example) but only because these were farmers who came as a block settlement at a time of intensive western development, and who otherwise qualified under Canadian Immigration Law.
 Other groups, such as Armenians for example, had been largely denied asylum in Canada (see Isabel Kaprielian-Churchill, "Armenian Regugees and their Entry into Canada, 1919-1930", Canadian Historical Review, Vol. LXXI, No. 1 (Spring 1990): 80-108).
 Only after the Second World War did Canada begin to develop a significant refugee policy.
 The absence of a generous and sensitive refugee policy in Canada during the Great Depression was hugely felt by Jews in the 1930's.

 - A particularly important factor in the plight of Jewish refugees was the widespread presence of Anti-semitism in Canada.
 This factor cannot be ignored or underestimated, although its impact is also sometimes overestimated.
 Historian David Rome wrote in Clouds in the Thirties (Vol. 11, p.
 510): "The reluctance of the Canadian government to admit Jewish refugees in any great numbers was a fair reflection of public opinion [...] which was a strong Anglo-Saxon nativism permeated with Anti-semitism".
 Thus, even when Jews would have had the means to support themselves in Canada, they were often refused entry.
 For instance, after Kristallnacht (1938), the Canadian Jewish Congress was prepared to sponsor the coming, and guarantee the financial support of 10,000 Jewish refugees to Canada.
 Yet, the government of Canada rejected this proposal.
 The reason was simple: not only was immigration unpopular in the context of the Great Depression, but, as well, Anti-semitism was rife in Canada.
 The social exclusion of Jews was common in the institutions of English-speaking Canada while a vociferous anti-semitic discourse was heard in Quebec, spearheaded by the home-grown Nazi movement of Adrien Arcand, and legitimized by some members of the Catholic clergy and, otherwise, respectable newspapers such as Montreal's Le Devoir.
 Thus, Jews had few friends in Canada and many enemies.
 In Quebec, for the most part, Jewish immigration was unwanted because any immigration was unpopular and Jews were seen, especially by the ultramontane nationalists, as a threat to the Catholic values of the province.
 Furthermore, for decades, the Federal Government had conducted an aggressive immigration policy oblivious to the bilingual and bicultural character of Canada, not sufficiently concerned with Quebec's wishes, hopes, goals and aspirations.
 The net result was to make Quebecers suspicious of the Federal Government, and of immigration in particular.
 Quebec's federal politicians – Rinfret, Cardin and, especially, Lapointe – voiced in cabinet these anti-immigration views and their opposition to the admission of Jewish refugees.
 The King government relied significantly on support from Quebec.
 However, Quebecers were plainly not alone in the country in expressing anti-Jewish feelings and opposing Jewish immigration.
-Still in 1946, a full year after the end of the war and of the disclosure of the horrors of the holocaust, a poll conducted by the Canadian Institute of Public Opinion showed that 60% of Canadians approved of the exclusion of Jews from Canadian immigration.The factor of Anti-semitism having been raised and its importance underlined, it should not be considered as the only factor at play.
+Still in 1946, a full year after the end of the war and of the disclosure of the horrors of the holocaust, a poll conducted by the Canadian Institute of Public Opinion showed that 60% of Canadians approved of the exclusion of Jews from Canadian immigration.The factor of Anti-semitism having been raised and its importance underlined, it should not be considered as the only factor at play, as it is sometimes portrayed.
 In the period of 1891 to 1931, tens of thousands of Jews entered Canada despite the existence of Anti-semitism.
-It alone could not keep Jews out of Canada.
-However, compounded with the other factors presented above and below, it made it virtually impossible for Jews to find refuge in Canada in the 1930's.
+The percentage of Jews entering Canada before and during the Great Depression remained fairly steady (around 5-6%).
+Thus, by itself, Anti-semitism could not keep Jews out of Canada.
+However, compounded with the other factors presented above and below, it made it virtually impossible for Jews to find refuge in Canada in any significant numbers in the 1930's.

 - The lack of an international sympathetic response to the Jewish refugees is also a factor to consider.
 Until the Evian Conference of 1938 no concerted international action in favour of the refugees was attempted.
 Even after the Conference was held, little changed.
 While several countries did noticeably better than Canada in admitting refugees (others did even less), none can be said to have had a really favourable position to the Jewish refugees and to have had a generous policy; the closest to generosity were Argentina (63,000) and the United States (102,000).
 Had the rest of the world mounted a significant response, Canada might have been shamed into following a similar course.
 In the context of the 1930's, few countries could point an accusing finger to other countries.